rjalarvo/Dllama/README.md

 # Dllama

 ### Overview
 A simple and easy to use library for doing LLM inference directly from <a href="https://www.embarcadero.com/products/delphi" target="_blank">Delphi</a>.
 It can load <a href="https://huggingface.co/docs/hub/gguf" target="_blank">GGUF</a> formatted LLMs into CPU or GPU memory.
-Uses Vulkan back end for acceleration.
+Uses CUDA back end for acceleration.

 ### Installation
 - Download <a href="https://github.com/tinyBigGAMES/Dllama/archive/refs/heads/main.zip" target="_blank">Dllama</a> and extract to a desired location.
 - Download a GGUF model from Hugging Face (supported by <a href="https://github.com/ggerganov/llama.cpp" target="_blank">llama.cpp</a>).
 I've been testing using <a href="https://huggingface.co/NousResearch/Hermes-2-Pro-Mistral-7B-GGUF/resolve/main/Hermes-2-Pro-Mistral-7B.Q4_0.gguf?download=true" target="_blank">Hermes-2-Pro-Mistral-7B-GGUF</a>.
-- If you have a  Vulkan supported GPU, it will be accelerated for faster inference, otherwise if will use the CPU.
+- If you have a CUDA supported GPU, it will be accelerated for faster inference, otherwise if will use the CPU.
 You will not be able to use a model larger than your available resources, so take note of the amount of memory that it requires.
 - See the examples in `installdir\examples` folder on how to use **Dllama** in Delphi.
 Be sure to update the `CModelPath` and `CModelFilename` constants used by the examples to valid values on your system.
 - This project was built using Delphi 12.1 (latest), Windows 11 (latest), Intel Core i5-12400F 2500 Mhz 6 Cores, 12 logical, 36GB RAM, NVIDIA RTX 3060 GPU 12GB RAM.
 - Please test it and feel free to submit pull requests.
 I want to make it into something very cool for us Delphi developers.